-The motherboard supports a single Slot 1 processor.
+The motherboard supports a single Slot A processor.
 The processor's VID pins automatically program the voltage regulator on the motherboard to the required processor voltage.
-In addition, the front side bus speed (100 MHz and 133 MHz) is automatically selected.
-The motherboard supports all current Slot 1 processor speeds, voltages, and bus frequencies.
+In addition, the front side bus speed is automatically selected.
+The motherboard supports all (available at time of publication) Slot A processor speeds, voltages, and bus frequencies.